-Now that the rainy season is over, temperatures in December matter much more because it is the beginning of winter and cooler weather for the Caribbean.
+Temperatures in December should matter much more for vacation planners because it is the beginning of winter and cooler weather for the Caribbean.

 Yes, even the Caribbean has cool weather, especially at night.

 Some destinations are too cool for swimming during December, January and February.
 Anyone who loves going to the beach should avoid them.

 The Caribbean Sea is more than 1 million square miles stretching from the coast of Mexico and Central America to the north coast of South America and back up to Cuba.